HOW TO REACH

-The castle offers a stunning sight of fine and brilliant architecture.
+The Castle offers a stunning sight of fine and brilliant architecture.
 It is one of the places to visit in Coorg for those who have an interest in historical monument and locations.
 On your trip to Coorg, make sure you don’t miss out on visiting the Madikeri Fort, that is also counted in one of the best places to visit in Coorg.

 Nagarhole National Park made up of teak, rosewood, sandalwood and silver oak is a 247 square-mile park created by former king for their hunting adventure, which grants best places to visit in Coorg natural habitat for different wildlife animals including birds, large mammals such as tiger, leopard, wild elephant, dhole (Indian wild dog), and Gaur (Indian bison).
 Other species present are chital spotted deer, muntjac (barking deer), mouse deer, four-horned antelope, wild boar, sloth bear, hyena, mongoose, civet, otter, and more.

 Nagarhole is a Kannada word meaning “snake river” – which flows through the park, you can find a few serpentines in the rich steamy forests of the park.
 The unique jungle was once a restricted hunt ground for the one-time Maharajas of Mysore.
 The park has recently been renamed as Rajiv Gandhi National Park after the late Prime Minister of India.